nosarthur/nosarthur.github.io/_posts/2016-09-23-virtualenv.md

 ```shell
 virtualenv venv
 ```
-I use python2 by default, the above code creates a folder called `venv`.
+I use python2 by default, the shell command above creates a folder called `venv`.
-It will be convenient to place this `venv` folder inside the corresponding project folder.
 Of course you can call this folder whatever, but `venv` is somewhat popular.
+It is also common to place this `venv` folder inside the project folder.

 To create a virtual environment with python3, use